 Module 2 departs from many phonics programs by introducing the concept of long vowel sounds early.
 We do this to help build flexible processing of vowel sounds as this can be very tricky for a child with poor working memory or weak rapid automatic naming skills.
 We first introduce one simple long vowel rule ("silent e" rule).
 This rule can be applied to short CVC words, reducing the 'overload' children with dyslexia experience when multiple alternate spellings for long vowels are introduced.
 In Step 2 short words ending in a vowel (e.g. me, be, hi) are introduced, as well as 2-syllable words containing both short and long vowel sounds (e.g. bacon, wombat, hero, donate).
 In Step 3 we introduce morphology (word endings), and start to build awareness of spelling patterns that arise as we alter words (e.g. bike, biker, biking).

 Module 3 focuses on building word length in words with both short and long vowels.
-We start by adding extra consonants (2-consonant blends) to words containing short vowels (Step 1) then long vowels (Step 2).
-In Step 3 we explore words containing three sounds at both the beginning and ends of words.
+In Step 1 extra consonants (2-consonant blends) are added to words containing short vowels and the spelling pattern 'tch' is explored.
+In Step 2 extra consonants (2-consonant and 3-consonant blends are added to long vowels and extension activities explore spelling patterns dge, nge and nce.
 At the completion of Module 3, your child will have established a system for decoding.
-Their reading system is now firmly established which can be applied to a traditional phonics-based learn to read program.
+Their reading system is now firmly established which can be applied to a traditional phonics program to learn more of the extended code.

 Throughout the program we build mastery of a range of high-frequency words, many of which are decodable using the system learned in the Read3 program.
 The number of true 'sight words' that need to be memorised is significantly reduced with this approach.